Nifty November futures trade at discount

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, rallied 3.26% to 15.66.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, rose 0.67% to 16.10.

-HDFC Bank, Reliance Industries and State Bank of India were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries, State Bank of India and Adani Ports and Special Economic Zone were the top traded individual stock futures contracts in F&O segment of NSE.

 The November 2024 F&O contracts will expire on 28 November 2024.